not-enough-ram/ArasakaAssetManager/README.md

 # ArasakaAsset Manager

 Welcome to the ArasakaAsset Manager repository!
-This project is designed to streamline and enhance the management of digital assets.
-Built with efficiency and user experience in mind, our tool aims to simplify the complexities involved in asset management tasks.

-## Features
+This project is a mvp for the management of digital assets for my Cyberpunk Red Campaign (and probably other games).
+It has a nice retro theme.
+Please notice, that this is the frontend only, the backend you are looking for is in another repo.

 - **Asset Cataloguing**: Organize your digital assets with ease, allowing for quick searching, tagging, and retrieval.
-- **Version Control**: Keep track of different versions of your assets to ensure you are always working with the correct iteration.
 - **Access Control**: Manage user permissions to ensure that sensitive assets are protected and only available to authorized personnel.
-- **Integration Capabilities**: Seamlessly integrate with existing systems to enhance your workflow without disrupting your current operations.

 ## Getting Started